dlarue/dcmotors-to-stepper-control/README.md

 The motors are driven by a L298N H-bridge contolling each channels via "ENA,IN1,IN2,IN3,IN4,ENB" inputs(outputs on the Arduino).
 Motor encoder outputs are also connected directly to the Arduino Mega.

+Installation:
+clone this repository to your computer.
+Extract the utility.rar contents into your local repository preserving the directory structure.
+In your Arduino IDE library add the L298N library by Andrea Lombardo( https://github.com/AndreaLombardo/L298N ).
+Compile and upload.

 Arduino Pin	->	signal name

 3		->	L298N-ENA